Guidance for Resuming Human Subjects Research

 - The number of required research personnel present during the interaction with the subject(s) should be limited to the minimum required to perform or assist with the interaction.

-- Prior to commencing in-person interactions, researchers should screen potential research subjects for potential SARS-CoV-2 infection or exposure.
-Currently, the following screening questions are recommended:
+Prior to commencing in-person interactions, researchers should screen potential research subjects and themselves for potential SARS-CoV-2 infection or exposure.
+The screening questions can be found here:

 - If research subjects do not have the required PPE recommended by Environmental Health and Safety’s Guidelines for Safe Research During COVID-19 Pandemic, such PPE must be provided by the researcher to the research participant.
 Subjects should wash their hands before and after a research interaction and wear an appropriate face covering.